-Structure your presentation using a timeline of events and company actions that led to the failure
+Structure your presentation using a timeline of events and company actions that led to the failure.
+All sections should be linked to the timeline.
+The timeline should provide a chronology of events for the company including success metrics, external events and internal events.

-- Brief history of the company & explain its source of competitive advantage - Describe the forces (external and internal) that challenged the company - Use an appropriate diagnostic model to explain why the firm failed - Provide comprehensive metrics and indicators of company failure - o Link company metrics to timeline - o Organizational success measures (financial, operations, customer) - o e.g., Stock price or P/E Ratio compared to industry, market share trend, company reputation, etc. - Finally, discuss the lessons learned from this failure
+- Brief history of the company & explain its source of competitive advantage - Provide comprehensive metrics and indicators of company failure - Link company metrics to timeline - o Organizational success measures (financial, operations, customer) - o e.g., Stock price or P/E Ratio compared to industry, market share trend, company reputation, etc. - Describe the external forces that challenged the company & the internal responses - Use an appropriate diagnostic model to explain why the firm failed - Finally, discuss the lessons learned from this failure